Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 What is prepaid rent?

-Is prepaid rent an asset or expense
+Is prepaid rent an asset or a liability?

-Is prepaid rent a current asset
+Is prepaid rent a current or long-term item?

 The 12-month rule